It is depressing when you start looking for tips for frugal living. But actually, saving money can be easier than you think.

 Every household has a stock of over-the-counter medicines.
 These medicines come in different brands, some expensive, others cheap.

 People have this misconception that expensive brands are more effective.
-But expensive brands have the same active ingredients as the generic brands, which you can buy at prices several times lower.
+But expensive brands have the same active ingredients as generic brands, which you can buy at prices several times lower.
 Even prescription drugs have generic brands you should check out.

 I buy generic headache tablets and hay fever tablets from our supermarket and have saved an absolute fortune.